limako/raspbi-setup/_episodes/02-make-disk.md

 In the BCRC, we'll need to use the MacOS directions, but you can write your SD using another computer if you prefer.

-Go to [https://www.raspberrypi.org/downloads/raspbian/](download page) and download the "lite" version of Raspbian
+Go to [https://www.raspberrypi.org/downloads/raspbian/](download page) and download the "lite" version of Raspbian.

+> ## Why Lite?
+> The Desktop version of Raspbian comes with a lot of software and services you won't need for most instrumentation purposes.
+These take up space, consume RAM, steal computing cycles, and create more attack surfaces for your computer to get compromised.
+Start with a minimal image and then only add the resources you really need for a project.
+{: .callout}

 Insert the SD card in the slot or connect the SD card reader with the SD card inside.
 ~~~